juanfont/headscale/docs/reverse-proxy.md

 ### WebSockets

-The reverse proxy MUST be configured to support WebSockets, as it is needed for clients running Tailscale v1.30+.
+The reverse proxy MUST be configured to support WebSockets to communicate with Tailscale clients.

-WebSockets support is required when using the headscale embedded DERP server.
+WebSockets support is also required when using the headscale embedded DERP server.
 In this case, you will also need to expose the UDP port used for STUN (by default, udp/3478).
 Please check our [config-example.yaml](https://github.com/juanfont/headscale/blob/main/config-example.yaml).

 ### Cloudflare